 And that’s okay.

 Question: What gets you through the long gaps between the great moments of life?
-You can leave a comment by clicking here.
+To leave a comment, just click here.

 This post is adapted from Wayne’s book, Waiting on God: What to Do When God Does Nothing.